10.8 Current debates and reforms

 Ireland’s National Youth Strategy and National Policy Framework for Children and Young People both ended in 2020.
 Both documents recognised benefits of youth work.
 The government has announced its intention to publish a new youth strategy and new framework.
 The strategy is reported to include mechanisms for the voice and views of young people to be part of decision-making at community, county and national levels.
 It is also expected to include a 2- to 3-year Action Plan.
 Currently timelines for publishing these documents are not available.

-A lack of reliable Wifi restricting digital youth work
+A lack of reliable wifi/broadband restricting digital youth work

 This issue was expected to be addressed by the National Broadband Plan.
 However, there has criticism of gaps in the scheme and it’s roll out by the Oireachtas (Irish legislature) Committee on Transport and Communications Networks.